 - Consult with your department chair and the chairs of any relevant interdepartmental programs to be sure that the timing of your leave and any unpaid extensions of that leave are consistent with department and program needs.
 This should ideally be planned well in advance and should also be accurately reflected in the departmental and program staffing reports that are sent to the CAP each spring.

 - If you have already obtained full funding from an external source, please let us know.
 It is still possible that the College will be able to award you additional research funds.

-- If you receive any outside remuneration during the period of your sabbatical, you should immediately notify Chris Winters (x4352) in the Provost’s Office.
+- If you receive any outside remuneration during the period of your sabbatical, you should immediately notify the Director of the Grants Office, Brenda Thomas (x5053).

 - Grant applications frequently require you to list the expected support from your institution.
 As this program is supplemental, you should answer that Williams will provide you with a 3/4 salary for the duration of the paid sabbatical leave.

 Please click on the link above to submit an application for a Sabbatical Salary Grant.

 In the application, you will be prompted to fill in summary information and attach a short proposal and other supporting documents.
 The following information will be required:

 - a project title and brief abstract (250 characters or less, and please note that this title and abstract may be used in an online list to publicize active faculty research projects at Williams College);